Pruvendo White Paper

 3. It is because of superposition of the following reasons:

-• The lack of appropriate engineering tools taken from the box to put in common development pipeline
+• The lack of appropriate engineering out-of-the-box tools to put in common development pipeline

-• The necessity to create formal specification at the early stages which virtually contradicts with agile principles when rapid prototyping transforms to the product instantly
+• The necessity to create formal specification at the early stages which often conflicts with agile principles where rapid prototyping leads directly to production

 • The lack of expressive language which allows both to write not_only_declarative_functional_programs and embed it to verification subsystem

-4. Therefore our main goal is to fill those lacks and give the developers tools and methods allowing to:
+4. Therefore our main goal is to address those gaps and give the developers tools and methods allowing to:

-• Express the code in more conventional way than proof assistants require
+• Express code in a more conventional way than proof assistants typically require

-• Give a way to express the specification in more realizable language or graphic tools than sophisticated mathematical expressions
+• Give a way to express the specification in more accessible language or graphic tools than sophisticated mathematical expressions

-• Give the methodology of how specify and verify the code instantly during the development process
+• Give the methodology of how to specify and verify the code instantly during the development process

 • Automate everything automatable, doing all tedious work under the hood